D&I Workshop 2019

 Wen You, PhD

 Associate Professor, Department of Agricultural and Applied Economics

 Virginia Tech Institute, Blacksburg, VA

-This event is organized by members of The Great Plains IDeA-CTR and is jointly sponsored by: CENTRIC (Center for Patient, Family, and Community Engagement in Chronic Care Management), the College Of Public Health Department of Health Promotion, and The Great Plains IDeA-CTR.
+This annual event is organized by members of The Great Plains IDeA-CTR and is jointly sponsored by: CENTRIC (Center for Patient, Family, and Community Engagement in Chronic Care Management), the College Of Public Health Department of Health Promotion, and The Great Plains IDeA-CTR.

 A major goal of the GP IDeA-CTR Network is to increase the number of successful clinical and translational researchers working on innovative ways to reach medically underserved populations and improve the health of individuals living within our region.
 To achieve this goal, facilitating research on dissemination and implementation science – the study of how best to move research evidence into practice – is critical.
 Workshops such as these are meant to assist researchers develop and use innovative tools and approaches and lead CTR teams.
 Implementation science is the study of methods that influence the integration of evidence-based interventions into practice settings.
 Dissemination is the process of spreading knowledge and information to these settings.